-In March 2003, Ciena shareholders approved the 2003 Employee Stock Purchase Plan (the "ESPP"), which has a ten-year term and originally authorized the issuance of 2.9 million shares.
-At the 2005 annual meeting, Ciena shareholders approved an amendment increasing the number of shares available to 3.6 million and adopting an "evergreen" provision that on December 31 of each year provides for an increase in the number of shares available by up to 0.6 million shares, provided that the total number of shares available shall not exceed 3.6 million.
+In March 2003, Ciena shareholders approved the 2003 Employee Stock Purchase Plan (the "ESPP"), which has a ten-year term.
+At the 2005 annual meeting, Ciena shareholders approved an amendment increasing the number of shares available to 3.6 million and adopting an "evergreen" provision.
+On December 31 of each year, the number of shares available under the ESPP will increase by up to 0.6 million shares, provided that the total number of shares available shall not exceed 3.6 million.
 Pursuant to the evergreen provision, the maximum number of shares that may be added to the ESPP during the remainder of its ten-year term is 2.9 million.